3 min read

 SIEM technology is routinely cited as a basic best practice by every regulatory standard and its absence has been regularly shown as a glaring weakness in every data breach post mortem.

 Want the benefit but not the hassle?
-Consider SIEM Simplified, our service where we do the disciplined blocking and tackling which forms the core of any security or compliance regime.
+Consider SIEM, our service where we do the disciplined blocking and tackling which forms the core of any security or compliance regime.

 Download the Whitepaper